Ringomed/Plotnine-contest/README.md

 Ta-daa, our work here is done.
 Let’s just take a moment more to comment on the numbers displayed.
 The 1st class passengers were the oldest and the wealthiest of the three.
 The 3rd class passengers had the highest number of both male and female passengers and were the youngest group — probably mostly young people and families in search for better life abroad.
 However, the 1st class passengers had the highest survival rate, and the 3rd the lowest.
 This is probably partly due to the 1st class quarters being closer to the boat deck and partly due to the higher proportion of women in that class (since woman and children were rescued first).

+P.S.
+The code necessary to produce the above plots is also available in the spider_titanic.qmd Quarto notebook in the repository.

 ## Bonus: mtcars plot